tetracorp/k240/docs/_posts/2020-02-29-development.md

 A lot of unique development information is revealed in an in-depth [preview](http://amr.abime.net/review_29004) in the March 1994 issue of CU Amiga.
-Tony Dillon drove to Sheffield to interview Graeme Ing in person, something CU Amiga often did, alllowing them access to some unique information, in this including case sprite sheets and the intro graphics.
+Tony Dillon drove to Sheffield to interview Graeme Ing in person, something CU Amiga often did, allowing them access to some unique information, in this including case sprite sheets and the intro graphics.

 Something interesting appears in the screenshot of the alien load screen.
 We see